 Academic publishing in peer reviewed journals typically requires the author of the research to sign a Copyright Transfer Agreement, handing copyright over to the journal publisher.
-Because it is the publisher who owns the copyright to academic research, it is therefore the publisher - not the author - who controls the access to its content.
+Therefore, because it is the publisher who typically owns the copyright to final published version of a research article, it is the publisher - not the author - who controls the access to its content.

 But a demand for easier online access to published academic research has initiated the requirement of Open Access to peer reviewed academic research in UK government policy, and also in the policies of many research funders.

-There are different kinds of Open Access for academic research, depending on the type of journal an author publishes in.
+There are different kinds of Open Access for academic research.
 In academic publishing, Open Access terminology is therefore typically distinguished between Green and Gold Open Access.

 The University’s policy can be downloaded.
-The University has a preference for the Green route to Open Access, which involves self-archiving the post-print version of the article in institutional repositories - as per the requirements of HEFCE's Open Access Policy.
+The University has a preference for the Green route to Open Access, which involves self-archiving the post-print version of the article in institutional repositories (i.e. Pure) - as per the requirements of Research England's Open Access Policy.

 The Sherpa-Romeo website is a useful resource for checking journal embargo periods, and other self-archiving requirements of the publisher.
 Also, the Sherpa-Juliet website is a useful resource for checking funders’ Open Access policies, and the Sherpa-Fact website shows how the requirements of journal publishers match those of funders.

 There are two routes to Open Access: Green and Gold.